 Any other rocker who did tango?

-“Argentine rock is very tango-oriented, just look at Miguel Cantilo.”
+“Argentine rock is very tango-oriented, IF NOT just look at Miguel Cantilo.”

 When did you record your first tango?

 -In 2003.
 I made a beautiful record with Carlos Buono and that’s when I hit the dance floor.
 Then the awards and all of that.
 I could have been a member of SADAIC in the 70s, but I was a mess.
 And nobody helped me either.
 Life and responsibility came to me at that age, when I met the woman with whom we made a life project together.
 We talked a lot before getting together

 Do you listen to current music?
 Any singers you like?

 -No, I don’t listen much.
 When you listen to a lot of things, they stick to you.
 Among today’s singers, the one that touches me the most is Chino Laborde.

 “Today I am motivated to live a lot.

 To make the most of it, because the days are getting shorter.”